thomas-figved/qrestau/README.md

 ``npm run build``

 <!-- TOC --><a name="technical-details"></a>
-## Technical details
+# Technical details

 <!-- TOC --><a name="todo"></a>
-## TODO
+# TODO
+1. Error management
-1. API Throttling
+2. API Throttling
-2. Testing both front and back
+3. Testing both front and back
-3. Websocket to update order list
+4. Websocket to update order list
-4. Add item descriptions
+5. Add item descriptions
-5. Add possibility to give instruction to the chef such as "no sauce" and the like
+6. Add possibility to give instruction to the chef such as "no sauce" and the like